gladimdim/GladStoriesEngine/README.md

 ## Dart

 [There is a pub.dev package written in Dart](https://pub.dev/packages/gladstoriesengine).
 It supports all the features defined above.
 Follow the example and README.md of the package.

+## Smalltalk

+The effort to port this engine to the Smalltalk (Pharo) has started and is located here: https://github.com/gladimdim/gladstoriessmalltalk